 Your healthcare provider can diagnose genital herpes based on a physical examination and your medical history.

 To confirm the diagnosis, your provider may take a sample from an active sore for testing.
-Common diagnostic tests include:
+Standard diagnostic tests include:

 Your provider may also recommend testing for other sexually transmitted infections (STIs).
 If diagnosed, your partner should also get tested for genital herpes and other STIs.

-If you experience symptoms such as blisters, sores, or pain in the genital area, it is important to consult a doctor.
+If you experience symptoms such as blisters, sores, or genital pain, it is important to consult a doctor.
 Seeking medical attention is particularly crucial if symptoms persist or worsen over time.

 Pregnant women who experience a genital herpes outbreak should consult their doctor to discuss the risks and management of the condition.
 Specialised care may be necessary to minimise the risk of transmission to the baby during delivery.

 Unfortunately, there is no cure for genital herpes.
-While symptoms may clear up independently, the blisters can recur.
+While symptoms may resolve on their own, the blisters can recur.
 Treatment from a sexual health clinic can help manage outbreaks.

 Genital herpes can be serious, especially for newborns.
 The virus may increase the risk of premature labour and transmission to the baby during pregnancy or delivery.

-Genital herpes can cause recurring outbreaks, pain, and discomfort.
-You must take precautions to avoid spreading the infection, but many people learn to manage their condition effectively.
+Genital herpes can cause recurring outbreaks as well as pain, and discomfort.
+You must take precautions to prevent the spread of the infection, but many people learn to manage their condition effectively.

 Yes, you can spread herpes to your family, particularly sexual partners.
 The virus can also be transmitted to an unborn baby during childbirth.
-Proper precautions can significantly reduce transmission risk.
+Proper precautions can significantly reduce the risk of transmission.

 The first stage of genital herpes involves small blisters that burst to leave open red sores around the genitals, anus, thighs, or bottom.
 Other symptoms include tingling, burning, or itching sensations.